 The side-effects of several antibiotic medications may also include hair loss but such adverse reactions are thought very rare (occurring in less than 1% of patients).
-Some patients find that their hair-loss actually improves whilst undergoing antibiotic treatment whereas for others that is when it commences or becomes particularly concerning.
+Some patients follow this link and find that their hair-loss actually improves whilst undergoing antibiotic treatment whereas for others that is when it commences or becomes particularly concerning.

 Causes of Lyme Disease Hair Loss

 Suspicions that Lyme disease disrupts thyroid function and causes hair loss through hypothyroidism appear unsubstantiated by available medical evidence.
 Indeed, the purported connection between thyroid underactivity and Lyme disease may not be as simple as the latter causing the former but may demonstrate an exacerbation of an existing condition through stress (both physical and psychological), or a predisposition to immune system issues including autoimmunity in both cases.
 Those with thyroid disease managed with medication who become infected with Borrelia bacteria and develop Lyme disease may need to reassess the efficacy of their thyroid treatment during antibiotic therapy for the infection and any prescribing doctor should clearly be aware of their existing condition.

 Reasons for hair loss are often multifactorial, with genetics playing a major role in most incidences.
 Male pattern baldness induced by gene expression is the number one cause of hair loss in men, and involves the individual hair follicles failing to continue producing hair and being unable to receive prompts from other, productive, hair follicles to recommence growth.
 However, improving this type of inter-cellular communication may come as a result of stem cell research thus providing the much-touted cure for baldness in coming years.
 The other major factors for hair loss in both men and women include stress, hormonal problems or imbalances, a variety of diseases, and age.
 Hair rejuvenation in Melbourne is a good solution to the above-mentioned problems.